pbering/sitecore-glitterfish/README.md

 - Sitecore license file is embedded into image to avoid dealing with volume mounts or Base64/GZipped environment variables.
 - Solr/Content Search is disabled.
 - No SSL or reverse proxies, just simple port publishing.
-- Default environment variables embedded in images, makes consumer compose files simpler while still being overridable at runtime.
+- Default environment variables embedded into image, makes usage much simpler while still being overridable at runtime.
 - Some less useful features disabled by default such as "WebDAV", "Item Web API", "Device Detection", "Buckets", "Geo IP", "Item Cloning" etc.